Windrushers Gliding Club: Closure

 After discussions that took place in early 2020, the new owners of Bicester Airfield, Bicester Heritage, sought to change the lease that allowed WGC to operate on the airfield.
 WGC would have lost privileges they enjoyed over other users of the airfield, which would have resulted in increased cost and reduced independence to run competitions or expand operations.
 Bicester Heritage also looked to take over WGC property within the airfield, including the recently renovated clubrooms and workshops.
-In July 2020, the club left the airfield, with members leaving for various different gliding clubs in the local area such as Oxford Gliding Club, Shenington Gliding Club, Banbury Gliding Club and others further afield.
-The club maintains its leased was cancelled and it would have been impossible for them to stay at the airfield under the new operational requirements.
+In July 2020, the club left the airfield, with members leaving for various different gliding clubs in the local area such as Oxford Gliding Club, Shenington Gliding Club at Shenington Airfield, Banbury Gliding Club and others further afield.
+The club states its lease was terminated on December 12, 2019, and it would have been impossible for them to stay at the airfield under the new proposed terms, specifically that the club would have to book the airfield for the day if they wanted to fly and would become just another "airfield user" rather than the leaseholder.

 Club fleet

-When the club ceased operations, it maintained that it was not being dissolved and was instead entering a state of "hibernation", which meant they did not need to follow the CASC guidelines on disposing of assets (such as aircraft) to other eligible CASC organisations in the local area.
-Controversially, this now means that the majority of their fleet is unavailable for use by either their own members or those in the local area.
-The club has leased some of the aircraft (noted below) to some clubs however the terms of the leases are not clear as they are not in the public domain.
-The senior management team of the club maintains that it is searching for a new location in which to restart operations, and until it has exhausted the funds at its disposal it will not provide free access to its fleet to the public.
+When the club ceased operations, the club's committee maintained that it was not being dissolved and was instead entering a state of "hibernation", which meant they did not need to follow CASC guidelines on disposing of assets (such as aircraft) to other eligible CASC organisations in the local area.
+The club's interpretation of this concept meant that their fleet was unavailable for use by either the club's own members or other suitable CASC clubs in the local area.